swiftlang/swift-evolution/proposals/NNNN-observability.md

 // nothing is printed
 ```

 Observable objects can also provide changes grouped into transactions, which coalesce any changes that are made between suspension points.
-Transactions are delivered isolated to an actor that you provide, or the main actor by default.
+Transactions are accessed using the `changes(for:)` method, and are delivered isolated to an actor that you provide, or the main actor by default.
+Because transactions can cover changes to more than one property, the `changes(for:)` method provides a sequence of `TrackedProperties` instances, which can be queried to find the changed properties.

 ```swift
 func processTransactions(_ object: MyObject) async {